 Step 1: Challenge Negative Self‑Talk

-Start by challenging negative self-talk.
-When you find yourself engaging in self-criticism, pause and ask yourself whether these thoughts are true or helpful.
-Try to reframe negative thoughts into more positive and constructive ones.
+Start by challenging negative self‑talk.
+When you find yourself engaging in self‑criticism, pause and ask whether these thoughts are true or helpful.
+A helpful tool is a Positive affirmation journal where you can record and reframe critical thoughts into empowering statements.

 Reading more: